Working In Confined Spaces

 In providing refurbishment and coatings services to the UK power and water sectors, much of the work CSC Services undertakes is in confined spaces, where serious injury can occur from hazardous substances or conditions.
-From water tanks and reservoirs to drumscreens and culverts, operatives are regularly exposed to a range of serious risks including fire, explosions, rising liquids, gas, fumes and lack of oxygen.
+From water tanks and reservoirs, to drumscreens and culvers, operatives are regularly exposed to a range of serious risks including fire, explosions, rising liquids, gas, fumes and lack of oxygen.

-Last year in the UK 137 workers were killed at work.
+Last year in the UK, 137 workers were killed at work.
 A stark figure which reinforces the importance of ensuring all employees have the knowledge to avoid and manage potential workplace hazards.
-CSC Services use the specialist services of MRS Training and Rescue to ensure that all operates can work safely in all environments.
+CSC Services use the specialist service of MRS Training and Rescue to ensure that all operatives can work safely in all environments.

 • A confined space is a substantially enclosed location (although not always entirely), and where serious injury can occur from hazardous substances/conditions.

-• Fire & explosions, rising liquids, free-flowing solids, rise in body temperature and gas, fumes and lack of oxygen are all potential safety risks of working in a confined space.
+• Fire and explosions, rising liquids, free-flowing solids, a rise in body temperature and gas, fumes and lack of oxygen are all potential safety risks of working in a confined space.

 Confined space mobile rig